mciezczak312/solteq-assignment-api/README.md

 ## CI

-Before every pull request or change on any branch, Travis CI pipeline triggers builds docker images and run tests.
-For the frontend, I also added codebeat that checks the style of code.
+Before every pull request or change on any branch, Travis CI pipeline triggers, it builds docker images and run tests.
+For the frontend, I also added codebeat for the static code analysis.
 For every change on the master branch, Travis also pushes new Docker images to my docker hub repos and tags them as latest.

 ## User authentication